thibautjombart/treescape/vignettes/treescape.md

 library("ggplot2")
 ```

-The function `treescape` defines typologies of phylogenetic trees using a two-steps approach:
+The function `treescape` defines typologies of phylogenetic trees using a two-step approach:

-1. perform pairwise comparisons of trees using various (Euclidean) metrics; by default, comparison uses the Kendall and Colijn metric (Kendall & Colijn, 2015) which is described in more detail below; other metrics rely on tips distances implemented in *adephylo* (Jombart *et al.* 2010).
+1. perform pairwise comparisons of trees using various (Euclidean) metrics; by default, the comparison uses the Kendall and Colijn metric (Kendall & Colijn, 2015) which is described in more detail below; other metrics rely on tips distances implemented in *adephylo* (Jombart *et al.* 2010).

-2. use Metric Multidimensional Scaling (MDS, aka Principal Coordinates Analysis, PCoA) to summarise pairwise distances between the trees as well as possible into a few dimensions; output of MDS is typically visualised using scatterplots of the first few Principal Components (PCs); this step relies on the PCoA implemented in *ade4* (Dray & Dufour 2007).
+2. use Metric Multidimensional Scaling (MDS, aka Principal Coordinates Analysis, PCoA) to summarise pairwise distances between the trees as well as possible into a few dimensions; the output of the MDS is typically visualised using scatterplots of the first few Principal Components (PCs); this step relies on the PCoA implemented in *ade4* (Dray & Dufour 2007).

 The function `treescape` performs both tasks, returning both the matrix of pairwise tree comparisons (`$D`), and the PCoA (`$pco`).
 This can be illustrated using randomly generated trees: